Pritichahal/pygetpapers1/README.md

 100%|█████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████| 10/10 [00:00<00:00, 751.09it/s]
 ```
 ### Query hits only
-Like any other repositories under `pygetpapers`, you can use the `-n` flag to get only the hit number
+Like any other repositories under `pygetpapers1`, you can use the `-n` flag to get only the hit number
 INPUT:
 ```
-C:\Users\shweata>pygetpapers --api rxivist -q "biomedical sciences" -n
+C:\Users\shweata>pygetpapers1 --api rxivist -q "biomedical sciences" -n
 ```
 OUTPUT:
 ```